alan2207/bulletproof-react/docs/components-and-styling.md

 #### Headless component libraries:

-If you have a specific design system from your designer, it might be easier and better solution to go with headless components that come unstyled than to adapt a fully featured library components such as Material UI to your needs.
+These component libraries come with their components unstyled.
+If you have a specific design system to implement, it might be easier and better solution to go with headless components that come unstyled than to adapt a styled components library such as Material UI to your needs.
 Some good options are:

 - [Reakit](https://reakit.io/)
 - [Headless UI](https://headlessui.dev/)
 - [Radix UI](https://www.radix-ui.com/)
 - [react-aria](https://react-spectrum.adobe.com/react-aria/)

-## Styling libraries
+## Styling Solutions

 There are multiple ways to style a react application.
 Some good options are: